jessepav/libgdx-wiki-old/Mesh,-color-&-texture.md

 To run this example on an Android device or simulator, we just need to follow steps similiar to those in the MyFirstTriangle tutorial.
 Here's a quick summary:

   - Create an Android project
-  - Copy the libgdx libraries into the workspace and reference to them in the project settings
+  - Copy the libGDX libraries into the workspace and reference to them in the project settings
   - Reference the desktop project in the project settings
   - Modify the main `Activity` so that it extends `AndroidApplication` instead of `Activity`
   - Inside `onCreate()`, initialize the application with a new instance of the `MeshColorTexture` class